J. Gordon Coogler

-J. Gordon Coogler (December 3, 1865 – September 9, 1901), or John Brown Gordon Coogler, was a self-taught American poet who achieved notoriety during his lifetime as a prolific producer of bad verse.
+John Brown Gordon Coogler (December 3, 1865 – September 9, 1901) was a self-taught American poet who achieved notoriety during his lifetime as a prolific producer of bad verse.
 Essayist H.L.
 Mencken is credited with assuring Coogler's lasting fame as a poetaster by mocking him as an example of the supposedly poor state of arts and letters in the American South.

 Life

 Coogler was born in South Carolina and never left the state.
 He opened a job printing shop advertising "Poems Written While You Wait."
 Although his verses attracted ridicule, he sought to promote his business by distributing self-published booklets of original poems.
 According to his obituary in the Columbia State newspaper, Coogler published five thousand short collections of original verse during his lifetime, besides two versions of his book-length collection titled Purely Original Verse.

 Coogler's verse attracted mocking attention from prominent American magazines, including Puck and Munsey's Magazine.
 Coogler once complained in verse about what he considered the unfairness of literary critics: